Arkindex aims to provide Machine Learning tools to process your documents.

 Each element will be updated to a specific state while being processed.

 Workers activities enable a better recovery when errors occurred during a process.
-When clicking on the Retry button or creating a new process with similar worker, already processed elements will be skipped because ML results generation are idempotent.
+When clicking on the Retry button or creating a new process with the same worker, already processed elements will be skipped because ML results generation are idempotent.

 Reduce processing time using local caching.
 This option is in Beta mode and may cause problems on some workers.